 Piano for Overleigh House

-As a way of giving back to the school, the parents of a current Millfield pupil have regularly donated to facility enhancement projects which has improved the experience and opportunities we offer.
+As a way of giving back to the school, the former parents of a Millfield student regularly donated to facility enhancement projects which improved the experience and opportunities we offer.

-Most recently they purchased a Yamaha Piano for our day girls based in Overleigh house.
-It is currently used for piano practice and for our pupils to relax when they have the time.
+One such project was the purchase of a Yamaha Piano for our day girls based in Overleigh House.
+It is currently used for piano practice and for our students to relax when they have the time.

 The continuous rhythm of the cannon accelerates the development of our teams technique.